Playboy Club (platform)

-Playboy Club is an adult subscription platform that allows creators to upload and sell content to fans through subscriptions.
+Playboy Club (previously Centerfold) is an adult subscription platform that allows creators to upload and sell content to fans through subscriptions.
 Playboy Club was created in 2021 by American lifestyle brand Playboy Inc.

 History

-Disruptions to the print industry during the COVID-19 pandemic, led to Playboy pausing production of their print magazine in 2020...
+Disruptions to the print industry during the COVID-19 pandemic, led to Playboy pausing production of their print magazine in 2020.
 As part of a new influencer-led business model, Playboy launched the platform as Centrefold in December 2021 after acquiring content platform Dream.